 The hairy-footed flower bee (HFFB) is a star visitor — the top three images show a stunning sand-coloured male, and immediately above is his black female counterpart.

 The following images are of solitary mining bees of the genus Andrena.
 The smaller individuals are males, the larger ones females.
 There are several species depicted, some of which can only be identified under a microscope.
 I’m not desperate enough for a positive identification to want to kill them.

 Tim Strudwick, the Norfolk county recorder for solitary bees, believes that the black-faced males are Andrena bicolor, Gwynne’s mining bee, and the others A. scotica, the chocolate mining bee.
 He suggests that the females are A. helvola, the coppice mining bee, or A. fucata, the painted mining bee, most likely the former.
 The coppice mining bee is very sparsely recorded, but I do wonder whether that’s partly a function of a) the low number of observers (particularly relative to birders), and b) the identification challenges?

 The three images above show a queen median wasp, easily confused with the worker European hornet but with a distinctive ‘Nike swoosh’ on the thorax.
 Is nowhere safe from mass consumerism?

-I’ll add to this post below as things develop and, hopefully, the number and diversity of creatures increases.
-I’m hoping that the pond will eventually host amphibians, although they may encounter the same issue as hedgehogs with access.
-I may need to investigate legal means of introducing them from elsewhere, if such a thing exists.
+I’ll add to this post as things develop and, hopefully, the number and diversity of creatures increases.
+I’m hoping that the pond will eventually host amphibians, dragonflies and more damselflies like the one above.